-As a network serving children with special needs, accessibility is a key focus and priority.
+As a network serving kids and youth with disabilities and developmental needs, accessibility is a key focus and priority.
 We fully support the Ontario Disabilities Act and are dedicated to meeting and advancing standards set by the Accessibility for Ontarians with Disabilities Act (AODA).
-For more information please view our:
+For more information, please view our:

 Accessibility Planning Policy

 CTN Compliance with AODA - English or French

 Committment to Accessibility

 As a not-for-profit organization funded by the Ministry of Children, Community and Social Services (MCCSS), Children’s Treatment Network (CTN) is committed to being fully accountable, compliant and transparent to all our stakeholders regarding reimbursement of business related expenses.

 Children's Treatment Network is committed to a child and family-centred approach to planning and delivering services and supports to kids and youth with disabilities and developmental needs.
 A key component of family-centred care is developing a close partnership with families to ensure there are opportunities for families to be actively engaged in their child’s care and in the ongoing development of the Network.

 The Family Advisory Committee (FAC), consisting of clients, family members and Network professionals, provides advice and guidance on all aspects of the Network including operations and the planning and delivery of services and supports for kids and families.
 To learn more about the FAC, click here.